dillacorn/arch-i3-dots/extra_notes/Pre-Archinstall Troubleshooting Guide.md

 2. Delete existing partitions:

-- Type d and hit Enter.
+- Type `d` and hit Enter.

-- When prompted, enter the partition number to delete (e.g., 1, 2, etc.).
+- When prompted, enter the partition number to delete (e.g., `1`, `2`, etc.).
 Repeat this step until all partitions are deleted.

 3. Confirm there are no partitions:

-- Type i to verify there are no partitions remaining.
+- Type `i` to verify there are no partitions remaining.

 4. Confirm Changes:

 After deleting all partitions, write the changes to the disk:

-- Type w and press Enter to write the partition table to the disk.
+- Type `w` and press Enter to write the partition table to the disk.

 This will confirm the changes, and the disk will now be clean and ready for partitioning.